abrandemuehl/distance-functions/slides.md

 Belief Space - Hard Modelling Choices
 =============

-* Dimensionality is huge: how to sample
+* Dimensionality is huge: how to sample and plan efficiently?
-* Steering function not studied between beliefs
+* Hard to find steering functions: given two beliefs, what control inputs go from one to the other?
 * No longer have space filling properties
 * Reachability expensive to consider in planning
+* Often assumes collisions are undesirable (how to model gaussian belief while in contact?)

 References